 Some of the most deadly crashes happen because of driving while intoxicated.
 Although this accident seems to have been fairly minor, it is a warning of what could happen.
 Anyone can get hit at anytime, but teaching people about the influence of alcohol and the very serious repercussions of drinking and driving may be a great way to teach them about this kind of situation.

 As a personal injury lawyer, I find it hard to believe that so many people still break this law.
 The possibility of death or injury is extremely high, but it doesn’t seem like these drunk drivers necessarily care.
-Drunk driving is a serious issue in the Dallas-Fort Worth area that should not be taken lightly.
+Drunk driving is a serious issue in the Fort Worth area that should not be taken lightly.